Columbia Place

 Columbia Place (formerly Columbia Mall) is one of South Carolina's largest shopping malls, with nearly 1100000 sqft of retail space.
 The mall is located just off Interstate 20 and Interstate 77 on Two Notch Road in Columbia, South Carolina.
 The mall's current only anchor store is Macy's.

 Stores

-Opened in 1977 as Columbia Mall, it was originally anchored by Belk, JCPenney, and Sears.
-Rich's opened a few months later.
+Columbia Mall opened in 1977, anchored by Belk and Sears.
+Rich's and JCPenney opened a few months later.
 Dillard's replaced Belk in 1995 and closed on November 4, 2008.
 JCPenney left the mall for a new lifestyle center, Village at Sandhill, located 10 miles (16 km) away in 2007.
-On June 6, 2017, Sears announced that they would be closing as part of a plan to close 72 stores nationwide.
-The store closed in September 2017.
-It is home to the only Macy's location in more than a 50-mile radius, which helps solidify the mall's presence and position in the market.
-On January 19, 2018, Burlington announced that they would be closing as well on February 16, 2018.
+Sears closed in September 2017.
+Burlington closed on February 16, 2018.
+Macy's, the mall's sole remaining anchor, is the only Macy's location in more than a 50-mile radius.

 The two-level mall added an 8 unit food court in 1997 and received its first renovation in 2002.

 The road that loops the mall's parking lot is known as Columbia Mall Boulevard and is the address for many outlying businesses including McDonald's, Party City, and Virginia College.